drawwithcode/2020-Mouse-Party/README.md

 We decided to add an illustration for context.
 This illustration has fixed dimensions and according to the resolution on the screen, users will see it with different levels of zoom.

 ### Input
-find an alternative to the left-click input (in order to make the gameplay suitable also for trackpads)	Devices with trackpad included thanks to the spacebar input (that works just like a left-click)
+We found an alternative to the left-click input (in order to make the gameplay suitable also for trackpads).
+Devices with trackpad included thanks to the spacebar input (that works just like a left-click).

 ### Solo Mode
 What would happen if only a player was online?
 Although we wanted Mouse Party to be a collaborative experience, we also wanted to give the people a chance to see what they could achieve with many players, therefore we created a "solo" room, where users can see the result with their cursor rotated 8 times.